 Notes

 If you have a large banana, just the banana+ oil will be enough to get a cookie dough consistency.
-If it falls a little short, add a few tablespoons of water or milk to get the right consistency.
-I needed about 4 tbsp of milk since my banana was not too large.
-Use water for a vegan version.
+If it falls a little short, add a few tablespoons of milk to get the right consistency.
+Sometimes I have needed 1 to 2 Tbsp sometimes I don't need any depending on the size of my banana.
+Use non diary milk for a vegan version.

 If you like your cookies very sweet then you may want to increase the quantity of sugar to 1/2 cup instead of 1/4 cup.